-Dept. E - Crop Production
+Dept. E - Agronomy (formerly Crop Production) Superintendent: Kenny DeDonder

-Superintendent: Kenny DeDonder Jr. Superintendent: Leo DeDonder Judging: Monday, August 5 - 5:30 p.m.
+Judging: Wednesday, July 30 - 5:00 p.m.

-- 1. Kansas State Fair limits 4-Hers to enter one exhibit in each of four classes. - Exhibits in this division need not be mature: however, efforts should be made to select as mature an entry as possible. - Products exhibited in this division must have been grown by the 4-Her during the current year, with the exception of soybean seed and edible field bean seed. - Every entry must be identified by hybrid or variety name on the entry card. - 5.
+- Kansas State Fair limits 4-Hers to enter one exhibit in each of four classes. - Exhibits in this division need not be mature: however, efforts should be made to select as mature an entry as possible. - Products exhibited in this division must have been grown by the 4-Her during the current year, with the exception of soybean seed and edible field bean seed. - 4.
+Every entry must be identified by hybrid or variety name on the entry card. - 5.
 The 4-Her must be present at time of judging for conference judging with his or her crop(s).